-Now you may be thinking, how can someone open a new credit card in my child’s name when they have no established credit?
-Synthetic identity theft can occur when a criminal creates a new identity using a fake name, address, and other Personally Identifiable Information (PII) paired with an innocent child’s real Social Security number.
+You may be thinking, how can someone open a new credit card in my child’s name when they have no established credit?
+Synthetic identity theft can occur when a criminal combines an innocent child’s real Social Security number with a fake name, address, and other personally identifiable information (PII) to create a new identity.
 And, while many of these fraudsters hide behind the veil of the Dark Web, the perpetrator is often those you’d least expect.

-Few places require your child’s Social Security number, but their school, health insurance provider, and doctor’s office all have forms where it is asked for regularly.
-With healthcare data breaches on the rise, along with parent social oversharing, smart toys, and mobile applications gathering their information, kid’s identities are increasingly at risk.
-“Child fullz”, the name fraudsters use to refer to a child’s complete stolen information package, can be easily found for sale on the Dark Web.
+Few places require your child’s Social Security number, but their school, health insurance provider, and doctor’s office all have forms where it is requested regularly.
+With healthcare data breaches on the rise, along with parent social oversharing, smart toys, and mobile applications gathering their information, kids’ identities are increasingly at risk.
+“Child fullz,” the name fraudsters use to refer to a child’s complete stolen information package, can be easily found for sale on the Dark Web.
 These “fullz” include names, dates of birth, addresses, and Social Security numbers.
-Each packaged identity starts at $10 each or can be purchased in bulk for even less.
+Each packaged identity starts at $8 each or can be purchased in bulk for even less.

 If you have a hunch your child’s identity is in the wrong hands, it may already be too late.
 Beware of the following red flags:

 Aside from the emotional devastation triggered by realizing your child is a victim of identity theft, the serious financial damage can take years to repair.
-By the time they are 18, a fraudster could have racked up thousands of dollars in debt in their name.
-In 2017, child identity fraud resulted in over $540 million in out-of-pocket expenses to families and $2.6 billion in total losses in the U.S.
+By the time they are age 18, a fraudster could have racked up thousands of dollars in debt in their name.
+Javelin Strategy & Research recently reported that child identity theft costs U.S. families nearly $1 billion each year, not to mention the lost time and effort spent trying to clear their identities.